 a.
 Employee acknowledges that the Company and the other Released Parties have no obligation to employ or to hire or rehire Employee or to consider Employee for hire at any location, office, or place of business with regard to future employment or potential employment.
-Accordingly, in order to prevent the occurrence of any future dispute, Employee hereby agrees: (i) that he/she will not ever apply for or otherwise seek employment by the Company or any of the other Released Parties at any time in the future, at any location, office, or place of business unless specifically requested to do so in writing by the Company, and (ii) that his/her forbearance to seek future employment as just stated is purely contractual and is in no way involuntary, discriminatory, or retaliatory.
+Accordingly, in order to prevent the occurrence of any future dispute, Employee hereby agrees: (i) that he/she will not ever apply for or otherwise seek employment by the Company or any of the other Released Parties at any time in the future, at any location, office, or place of business unless specifically requested to do so in writing by the Company, and (ii)

+that his/her forbearance to seek future employment as just stated is purely contractual and is in no way involuntary, discriminatory, or retaliatory.

-- b.
+b.
 Employee acknowledges that Employee has not suffered any job-related illness or injuries that might give Employee a right to compensation or relief, such as a work injury or work-related illness or exposure for which Employee could get a workers' compensation award.
-Employee also guarantees to Employer that Employee has been paid for all hours worked as of the Effective Date of this Agreement.
-Employee understands that Employer will be relying on these guarantees in paying the Severance Payment and Bonus Payment offered in this Agreement. - with Attorney.
-This Agreement is voluntary.
-Employee understands that he/she has twenty-one (21) days to consider this Agreement before signing it, and that Employee may revoke this Agreement at any time within seven (7) days after signing this Agreement by delivering written notice of revocation to Employer in compliance with Paragraph 10 below.
+Employee also guarantees to Employer that Employee has been paid for all hours worked as of the

+Effective Date of this Agreement.
+Employee understands that Employer will be relying on these guarantees in paying the is voluntary.
+Employee understands that he/she has twenty-one (21) days to consider this Agreement before signing it, and that

+Severance Payment and Bonus Payment offered in this Agreement.

+9. Voluntary Agreement; Consideration Period; Revocation Period; Consultation with Attorney.
+This Agreement of revocation to Employer in compliance with Paragraph 10 below.
 This Agreement will not become effective until that 7-day period has expired without Employee revoking this Agreement.
-By signing this Agreement, and by not revoking it during the 7-day revocation period, Employee guarantees to Employer that Employee has carefully read and fully understands all of the provisions of this Agreement.
+By signing this Agreement, and by not revoking it during the 7- day revocation period, Employee guarantees to Employer that Employee has carefully read and fully understands all of the provisions of this Agreement.
 Employee is advised to consult with an attorney, at Employee's cost, if Employee desires to do so before signing this Agreement.
 The parties agree that any changes or modifications to this Agreement that may be agreed to in writing by both the Employee and Employer will not change or restart the twenty-one (21) day period.
-In the event Employee does not sign and return this Agreement to the Company within the specified period, Employee will not receive the Severance Payment or Bonus Payment and this offer shall be automatically rescinded without further notice.
+In the event Employee does not sign and return this Agreement to the Company within the specified period, Employee will not receive the Severance